Copyright and Technology

 - Release of new version of software without significant customer deployment.

-Finally, we also publish reviews of books on digital copyright and related subjects and would be happy to receive review copies of such books.
+Finally, I also publish reviews of books on digital copyright and related subjects and would gratefully receive review copies of such books.